All women have the right to good sexual and reproductive health.

 ‘Sexual Health Information Pathways Project – For International Students’ (SHIPP)

 The ‘Sexual Health Information Pathways Project – For International Students’ (SHIPP) aims to address the high rates of unplanned pregnancies, terminations and sexually transmitted infections for female international students studying in Australia.
 This project is being delivered in partnership with La Trobe University, and is working to improve students’ sexual and reproductive health through education, advocacy and access to health services.
-Our first reference group was recently convened to gain input from stakeholders about the approach and conduct of the work.
+WHIN continues to work closely with SHIPP stakeholders to gain input about the approach and conduct of the work.

 ‘SHIPP’ is supported by the Victorian Government’s International Student Welfare Program, Study Melbourne.